-Millipore (18 MW) water and then placed into basic piranha solution (5:1:1 = $H_2O:H_2O_2:NH_4OH$ warning: caustic!) at 80 °C for 5 min.
+NH4OH warning: caustic!) at 80 °C for 5 min.
 The samples were removed from piranha solution, rinsed with copious amounts of Millipore water and dried under streaming $N_2(g)$.
-The samples were immediately place in degassed $NH_4F(aq)$ solution for 15 min.
-The samples were subsequently removed from the $NH_4F(aq)$, rinsed copiously with water, dried under streaming $N_2(g)$, and immediately loaded into a glove box.
+The samples were immediately place in degassed NH4F(aq) solution for 15 min.
+The samples were subsequently removed from the NH4F(aq), rinsed copiously with water, dried under streaming $N_2(g)$, and immediately loaded into a glove box.

-Chlorination of the Si(111) surfaces (Scheme 1.2, Step 1) was carried out in a $N_2(g)$ -purged glove box, according to published methods.^{30-37} A saturated solution of PCl5 in chlorobenzene was prepared and heated for one hour prior to use to ensure complete dissolution of the PCl5.
-To 2 ml of this PCl5 solution, the Si substrate was added with a grain of benzoyl peroxide.
-The solution was heated to 90 °C for 50 min.
+Chlorination of the Si(111) surfaces (Scheme 5.1, Step 1) was carried out in a $N_2(g)$ -purged glove box, according to published methods.^{33-40} A saturated solution of PCl5 in chlorobenzene was prepared and heated for 1 h before use to ensure complete dissolution of the PCl5.
+The Si substrate was added with a grain of benzoyl peroxide to this solution and heated to 90 °C for 50 min.
 Subsequently, the samples were rinsed with anhydrous THF several times and immediately used for the acetylenylation step.

-Acetylenylation of the chlorinated Si(111) surfaces (Scheme 1.2, Step 2) was performed inside the $N_2(g)$ -purged glove box.
-The chlorinated wafers were immersed in a sodium acetylide (18 wt% in xylenes/light mineral oil) suspension and heated to 130 °C for 5 hours.41 After reaction, the samples were removed from solution, rinsed copiously with anhydrous THF, and then rinsed with anhydrous methanol.
-The samples were then immersed into a fresh volume of anhydrous methanol, taken out of the glove box into air, sonicated for 10 min, and then dried in a stream of $N_2(g)$.
+Acetylenylation of the chlorinated Si(111) surfaces (Scheme 5.1, Step 2) was performed inside the $N_2(g)$ -purged glove box.
+The chlorinated wafers were immersed in a sodium acetylide (18 wt% in xylenes/light mineral oil) suspension and heated to 130 °C for 5 h.43 After reaction, the samples were removed from solution, rinsed copiously with anhydrous THF, and then rinsed with anhydrous methanol.
+The samples were then immersed into a fresh volume of anhydrous methanol, removed from the glove box into air, sonicated for 10 min, and then dried in a stream of $N_2(g)$.

-1.2.3 Synthesis and Attachment of Electroactive Benzoquinone
+5.2.3 Synthesis of Electroactive Benzoquinone 1

-Scheme 1.3 describes the synthetic procedure for making the electroactive benzoquinone 1 used for all surface click reactions.
-A 2,3,5-trimethylhydroquinone was treated with dimethylacrylic acid to give a lactone (a) by a Friedel-Crafts type addition reaction.
+Scheme 5.2 describes the synthetic procedure for making the electroactive benzoquinone 1 used for all surface click reactions.57 A 2,3,5-trimethylhydroquinone was treated with dimethylacrylic acid to give a lactone (a) by a Friedel-Crafts type addition reaction.
 The quinone acid (b) was prepared by oxidation of the resulting lactone (a) with aqueous N-bromosuccinimide (NBS).
-The acid was activated with an Nhydroxysuccinimidyl (NHS) group to give (c), which was then subjected to 3azidopropylamine to afford 1.
+The acid was activated with an N-hydroxysuccinimidyl (NHS) group to give (c), which was then subjected to 3-azidopropylamine to afford 1.